sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 There's a lot more to learn about this topic, and in future blog posts, we will explore some of them.
 (1)Some studies investigate the verification of stateful DP (e.g., middleboxes)[[3]](#middleboxes) and programmable DP (e.g., P4 [[4]](#P4) ) .
 Studying how to extend Coral to verify stateful and programmable DP would be an interesting future work.
 (2) Coral chooses BDD [[5]](#BDD) to represent packets for its efficiency.
 Recent data structures (e.g.,ddNF [[6]](#ddNF) and PEC [[7]](#PEC)) may have better performance and benefit Coral.
 We leave this as future work.

 ## References

- <a name="Libra"></a>[1] H. Zeng, S. Zhang, F. Ye, V. Jeyakumar, M. Ju, J. Liu, N. McKeown, and A. Vahdat.
-Libra: Divide and conquer to verify forwarding tables in huge networks.
-In 11th USENIX Symposium on Networked Systems Design and Implementation (NSDI), pages 87–99, 2014.

 <a name="RCDC"></a>[2] K. Jayaraman, N. Bjørner, J. Padhye, A. Agrawal, A. Bhargava, P.-A. C. Bissonnette, S. Foster, A. Helwer, M. Kasten, I. Lee, et al. Validating datacenters at scale.
 In Proceedings of the ACM Special Interest Group on Data Communication, pages 200–213.
 2019.